-- to pursue excellence, intellectual honesty, and professionalism in conducting research, teaching, extension/outreach, and public and institutional service - to discuss ideas consistent with the discipline and professional expertise - to maintain professional competence and relevance - to encourage students and colleagues to engage in intellectual discourse and inquiry - to evaluate student and colleague performance and achievement on a scholarly basis and - to differentiate official duties as college employees and public servants from personal activities as citizens
+- To pursue excellence, intellectual honesty, and professionalism in conducting research, teaching, extension/outreach, as well as public and institutional service - To discuss ideas consistent with the discipline and professional expertise - To maintain professional competence and relevance - To encourage students and colleagues to engage in intellectual discourse and inquiry - To evaluate student and colleague performance and achievement on a scholarly basis - To differentiate official duties as college employees & public servants from personal activities as citizens

-Instructors are entitled to freedom in the classroom in discussing their subject, but they should be careful not to introduce into their teaching controversial matter which has no relation to their subject.
+Instructors have freedom in the classroom in discussing their subject, but they should be careful not to introduce into their teaching controversial matter which has no relation to their subject.
 Because of concurrent enrollment of high school students, ASU Mid-South instructors must also be sensitive to the presence of minors, whose parents may question or object to sexually explicit language or material not part of the approved curriculum.